fbpx

 blue box icon

 Veterans with a service-connected mesothelioma get free health benefits from the VA.
 The VA determines whether you have a service-related disease based on where most of your exposures to asbestos occurred.
+Other veterans with mesothelioma may also qualify for VA Health Care but with copays.

 blue box icon

-Will the VA pay for my mesothelioma surgery?
+Will the VA Pay for My Mesothelioma Surgery?

 VA health benefits cover copays for inpatient care in most mesothelioma cases.
-According to the VA website, inpatient care is covered for the first six priority groups, which applies to almost all veterans with mesothelioma.
+According to the VA website, inpatient care is covered for the first six priority groups, which applies to nearly all veterans with mesothelioma.
 Surgery is considered inpatient care as the veteran will stay in the medical center for multiple days.

 blue box icon

 The income limits for receiving cost-free VA health care apply only to instances when the veteran’s mesothelioma is not service-related.
-These veterans qualify for Priority group 5 coverage, which has income limits:
+These veterans qualify for Priority Group 5 coverage, which has income limits:

-• $39,849 (no dependents)
+• $41,125 (no dependents)

-• $47,818 (one dependent)
+• $49,349 (one dependent)

-• $53,304 (two dependents)
+• $52,180 (two dependents)

-• $56,047 (three dependents)
+• $55,011 (three dependents)

-• $58,790 (four dependents)
+• $57,842 (four dependents)

 blue box icon

-Does Social Security count as income for VA health care eligibility for mesothelioma?
+Does Social Security Count as Income for VA Health Care Eligibility for Mesothelioma?

 blue box icon